-Approval of ZALVISO in the EU has resulted, and any future approvals of our product candidates outside of the United States, will result in a variety of risks associated with international operations that could materially adversely affect our business.
+Approval of Zalviso in Europe has resulted, and any future approvals of our product candidates outside of the United States will result, in a variety of risks associated with international operations that could materially adversely affect our business.

-Our existing collaboration with Grünenthal for marketing ZALVISO in European countries and Australia requires us to supply product to support the EU commercialization of ZALVISO.
-In addition, if ARX-04 is approved for commercialization outside the United States, we intend to enter into agreements with third parties to market ARX-04 in those countries, which may also require us to supply product to those third parties.
+Our existing collaboration with Grünenthal for Zalviso requires us to supply product to support the European commercialization of Zalviso.
+In addition, if DZUVEO is approved for commercialization outside the United States, we intend to enter into agreements with third parties to market DZUVEO in those countries, which may also require us to supply product to those third parties.
 We may be subject to additional risks related to entering into international business relationships, including:

-- different regulatory requirements for drug approvals in foreign countries; - · reduced protection for intellectual property rights; - unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and, - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires.
+- different regulatory requirements for drug approvals in foreign countries; - reduced protection for intellectual property rights; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires.

-If we, or current and potential partners, are unable to compete effectively, our product candidates may not reach their commercial potential.\
+If we, or current and potential partners, are unable to compete effectively, our product candidates may not reach their commercial potential.

-The U.S. market for DSUVIA and ZALVISO is characterized by intense competition and cost pressure.
+The U.S. market for DSUVIA and Zalviso is characterized by intense competition and cost pressure.
 If our product candidates obtain FDA approval, they will compete with a number of existing and future pharmaceuticals and drug delivery devices developed, manufactured and marketed by others.
 We or our current and potential partners will compete against fully integrated pharmaceutical companies and smaller companies that are collaborating with larger pharmaceutical companies.